shanto268/QuantumDeviceSEM/README.md

 sam = sam_model_registry["vit_h"](checkpoint="weights/<checkpoint_file_name>")
 ```

+3. Clone this repository to your local machine.
-2. Install the required Python libraries.
+4. Install the required Python libraries.
 You can do this by running `pip install -r requirements.txt` in your terminal.
-3. Clone this repository to your local machine.

 ## Work In Progress:

+- [x] Intelligent feature detection based on single shot supervised input
 - [ ] a GUI for this code
 - [ ] Batch Mode for bulk image processing (parallelized and GPU run process)
-- [ ] Intelligent feature detection based on single shot supervised training for batch mode analysis

 ## Contributing